QuEST: Stable Training of LLMs with 1-Bit Weights and Activations: GPU Execution Support for Models

 To optimize GEMM performance, we carefully tuned the CUDA thread-block and warp tile sizes and leveraged the high levels of the memory hierarchy to fuse the dequantization step before writing the results back to Global Memory in a custom CUTLASS~\emph{epilogue}.
 By performing dequantization at the register level, we minimize data movement, reduce GMEM memory access overhead, and minimize the number of kernel launches.

-\paragraph{Runtime Results.} The per-layer speedups achievable using our kernel at 4-bit precision, relative to standard 16-bit matrix multiplications on the corresponding layers, are illustrated in Figure~\ref{fig:performance}.
-We provide a breakdown across layers of the same shape, for 800M (which we have already trained), and a proportionally-scaled 7B model (which we plan to train in future work).
+\paragraph{Runtime Results.} The per-layer speedups achievable using our kernel at 4-bit precision, relative to 16-bit MatMuls, are illustrated in Figure~\ref{fig:performance}.
+We provide a breakdown across layers of the same shape, for 1.6B (which we have already trained), and a proportionally-scaled 7B model (which we plan to train in future work).
 These measurements include all auxiliary overheads (e.g. quantization/dequantization) for \methodname{}; in addition, we separate out the performance impact of the Hadamard transform.

-For the smaller 800M model, the per-layer speedups vary between 1.2$\times$ (on the smallest layers, with Hadamard) and 2.4$\times$ (largest down-projection layer, no Hadamard).
+For the smaller 1.6B model, the per-layer speedups vary between 1.2$\times$ (on the smallest layers, with Hadamard) and 2.4$\times$ (largest down-projection layer, no Hadamard).
 The largest overhead of the Hadamard transform, of around 30\%, is on the down-projection layer, which presents the largest dimension for the Hadamard.
 The speedups increase significantly (2.3-3.9$\times$) when we move to the 7B-parameter model, as the MatMuls are much more expensive.
-Figure~\ref{fig:performance_e2e} shows the end-to-end inference performance at 800M using our kernels vs. the BF16 baseline, showing speedups of 1.3-1.5$\times$ in the less memory-bound regime.
+Figure~\ref{fig:performance_e2e} shows the end-to-end inference performance at 1.6B using our kernels vs. the BF16 baseline, showing speedups of 1.3-1.5$\times$ in the less memory-bound regime.